 Optional rice divider rods provide improved performance in tall and tangled rice crops.
-Refer to 6.4.4 Rice Divider Rods, page 249.
+For instructions, refer to 6.4.4 Rice Divider Rods, page 251.

 The installation and removal procedures are the same as for standard crop divider rods.

 Figure 3.67: Divider Rod for Rice